 - Potential maintenance issues detection

-At Sloboda Studio, we think a code audit is important for any product development.
+At Sloboda Studio, we think a software code audit is important for any product development.
 It ensures the code is clear and the project is ready to be delivered.

 5 Types of Software Code Review